 | Ko

 Overview In the previous post, we installed HashiCorp Vault to build a secure secrets management system.
-This post covers installing and configuring three core components needed to build a CI/CD pipeline: Harbor container registry, Argo Events, and Argo Workflows.
-CI/CD System Components Building a complete CI/CD pipeline in a homelab environment requires the following core components: Container Registry: A central repository for storing and distributing built container images, enabling self-management of images without depending on public registries like Docker Hub.
+This post covers the foundational pieces I set up before the internal developer platform itself: Harbor container registry, Argo Events, and Argo Workflows.
+Foundation Components for the IDP For the IDP I had in mind, I first needed the following core components: Container Registry: A central repository for storing and distributing built container images, enabling self-management of images without depending on public registries like Docker Hub.
 Event Processing System: Responsible for detecting various events such as code changes in Git repositories and webhook receipts, and triggering subsequent tasks in response.
 Workflow Engine: An engine for defining and executing actual CI/CD tasks such as code building, test execution, and container image creation.
 GitOps Deployment System: A system that automatically synchronizes the desired state defined in Git repositories to the cluster.
-ArgoCD, installed in a previous series post, handles this role.
-In this post, we implement the container registry, event processing system, and workflow engine using Harbor, Argo Events, and Argo Workflows respectively.
-In the next post, we integrate these with ArgoCD to complete a full CI/CD pipeline. ...
+ArgoCD, which was installed in an earlier post in this series, handles this role.
+In this post, I set up the container registry, event processing system, and workflow engine using Harbor, Argo Events, and Argo Workflows.
+In the next post, I connect these pieces to ArgoCD and the project template structure so they start to behave like an actual IDP. ...

-CI/CD stands for Continuous Integration and Continuous Delivery/Deployment, referring to a set of automated processes that automatically build, test, and deploy code changes during software development.
-It has become a core element of DevOps culture in modern software development.
-CI/CD enables developers to integrate and deploy code more frequently and safely, thereby shortening software release cycles and improving product quality by detecting bugs early.
-History and Origins of CI/CD CI/CD was born amid the innovation in software development methodologies during the 1990s, starting as one of the core practices of Extreme Programming (XP) and has continued to evolve to the present day. ...
+CI/CD stands for Continuous Integration and Continuous Delivery or Continuous Deployment.
+It refers to a set of practices that automate how code changes are built, tested, and deployed during software development.
+In modern software teams, CI/CD is a core part of DevOps because it helps developers integrate and release code more frequently and with less risk.
+As a result, teams can shorten release cycles and catch bugs earlier.
+History and Origins of CI/CD CI/CD emerged during the wave of software development methodology innovation in the 1990s.
+It began as one of the core practices of Extreme Programming (XP) and has continued to evolve ever since. ...

 [email protected]